Safdari10/AI-InsuranceRecommender/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions, please contact us at support@insuranceapp.com.
+For any questions or suggestions, please create a pull request or contact us.